 1. What is short term lodging?

-The City of Newport Beach defines short-term lodging as the rental of a residential unit for 30 days or less.
+The City of Newport Beach defines short-term lodging as the rental of a residential unit for less than 30 consecutive days.

 2. What permits are required if I want to use my property for short term lodging?